-Dr. Diana Alvarez is a singer-songwriter, poet, composer, documentary filmmaker, and scholar.
-Dr. Alvarez is the composer behind the multimedia performance, Quiero Volver: A Xicanx Ritual Opera, described by the Daily Hampshire Gazette as a “visually and acoustically stunning performance” that honors non-binary, and genderqueer artists of color.
-Quiero Volver premiered to a full house at Holyoke Community College (Holyoke, Massachusetts) in 2017, and was reprised at the Academy of Music Theatre (Northampton, Massachusetts) in 2018.
+Dr. Alvarez is the singer-songwriter, poet, composer, and documentary filmmaker behind the multimedia performance, Quiero Volver: A Xicanx Ritual Opera, described by the press as "a visually and acoustically stunning performance meant to honor women, non-binary and genderqueer people of color."
+Quiero Volver was produced by Smith College at the Academy of Music Theatre (Northampton, Massachusetts) in 2018.
 At the Academy of Music, the performance event raised over $10,000 to support immigrant justice initiatives through the Southern Poverty Law Center.

 Alvarez's music is fueled by her simultaneous work as an award-winning poet and documentary filmmaker.
-In addition to her poetry-script for Quiero Volver, Alvarez is the author of Consultations with Bruja Juana, a chapbook poetry collection published by Toadlily Press in 2009.
-Dr. Alvarez’ poems also appear in The Best of Toadlily Press (2011).
-Alvarez was awarded the Agha Shahid Ali Poetry Prize from the Provincetown Fine Arts Work Center in Massachusetts (2008).
+In addition to her poetry-script for Quiero Volver, Alvarez is the author of Consultations with Bruja Juana, a chapbook poetry collection published by Toadlily Press in 2009, and her poems also appear in The Best of Toadlily Press (2011).

-In 2018, Dr. Alvarez was an artist-in-residence in the (R)evolution: Resonant Bodies program at Banff Centre for the Arts in Alberta, Canada.
-At Banff, Dr. Alvarez performed her original compositions and performed as a vocalist in Sustenance, a world premiere by Imani Uzuri.
-Most recently, Dr. Alvarez was commissioned to create a documentary for the world premiere of Sharon Bridgforth’s performance installation, dat Black Mermaid Man Lady at allgo, a statewide queer people of color organization in Austin, Texas.
-In addition to her documentary commissions for Bridgforth, Dr. Alvarez has directed her own music videos, as well as a music video for internationally recognized singer-songwriter and jazz musician, Pamela Means.
+In 2018, Alvarez was commissioned to create a documentary for the world premiere of Sharon Bridgforth’s performance installation, dat Black Mermaid Man Lady at allgo, a statewide queer people of color organization in Austin, Texas.
+In addition to her documentary commissions for Bridgforth, Alvarez has directed her own music videos, as well as a music video for internationally recognized singer-songwriter and jazz musician, Pamela Means.

 Alvarez is Xicana from South Texas, and is the first in her family to graduate from college.
-She earned her MFA in Writing (Poetry) from Sarah Lawrence College in 2008, and her PhD in Electronic Arts from Rensselaer Polytechnic Institute in 2018.
-At Rensselaer, Dr. Alvarez was mentored by groundbreaking composer Pauline Oliveros.
-Alvarez' dissertation is titled, Bridge Artistx Innovate: Gatherings of Women, Non-Binary, and Genderqueer Artists of Color.
+She earned her MFA in Poetry from Sarah Lawrence College in 2008.
+In 2018, Diana earned her PhD in Electronic Arts from Rensselaer Polytechnic Institute, where she studied with groundbreaking composer Pauline Oliveros.
+Dr. Alvarez's dissertation research is titled, Bridge Artistx: Gatherings of Women, Non-Binary, and Genderqueer Artists of Color.